Vanuatu at the Olympics

-The National Olympic Committee for Vanuatu was created in 1987 and recognized by the International Olympic Committee that same year.
 Vanuatu first participated at the Olympic Games in 1988 and has sent athletes to compete in every Summer Olympic Games since then.
 The nation has never participated in the Winter Olympic Games.

+The National Olympic Committee for Vanuatu was created in 1987 and recognized by the International Olympic Committee that same year.

-As of 2024, no Vanuatu athlete has ever won an Olympic medal.
+As of 2024, no Vanuatuan athlete has ever won an Olympic medal.

 Up to and including the 2020 Summer Olympics in Tokyo, Vanuatu have sent 34 athletes to the Games.